Alcohol’s Role In George Michael’s Cause Of Death: What’s Dilated Cardiomyopathy

 — Sky News (@SkyNews) March 7, 2017

-Now that George Michael’s cause of death has been finalized, OK Magazine reveals that the family can get ready for his funeral.
+Now that George Michael’s cause of death has been finalized, OK!
+Magazine reveals that the family can get ready for his funeral.
 The singer’s untimely death takes us to a seemingly uncommon disease called dilated cardiomyopathy.
 We also wonder what myocarditis is, even though many of us are aware of fatty liver, which is often caused by alcohol.

 What Is Dilated Cardiomyopathy?